How Happy and Her Baby Got Healthy: a Little Food, a Garden and a $22 Loan

 Every year, a little more than 3 million infants and young kids die from hunger-related causes.
 That’s the equivalent of the entire population of Iowa being wiped off the map every 12 months.
 Hunger on that scale devastates whole families and communities.
 And it’s why we’re fighting back by helping pregnant women and new moms get the nutrition they need.
 This is the story of how a well-planned web of support programs can ward off the dangerous, lifelong consequences of childhood malnutrition.

-In early 2018, Happy Kennethy Mbalay and her husband were expecting their third child.
+A few years ago, Happy Kennethy Mbalay and her husband were expecting their third child.

 Her husband was looking for work and eventually found it — 620 miles away.
 So he had to move.
 This left a pregnant Happy facing the pressure of raising their two children, aged seven and four, on her own, with all the physical and emotional challenges of a pregnancy.